dotnet/AspNetCore.Docs/aspnetcore/blazor/project-structure.md

 ::: moniker range=">= aspnetcore-6.0"

 This article describes the files and folders that make up a Blazor app generated from one of the Blazor framework's project templates.
-For information on how to use tooling to create a Blazor app from a Blazor project template, see <xref:blazor/tooling>.
-For information on Blazor's hosting models, Blazor WebAssembly and Blazor Server, see <xref:blazor/hosting-models>.

 ## Blazor WebAssembly